Beth Ahabah: The Genesis of Two Magnificent Structures

 The Aga Khan Council for the USA is the social governance structure for Ismaili Muslims.
 Headquartered in Houston, Texas, the Aga Khan Council is supported by numerous volunteers throughout the country who provide their time and talent toward improving the quality of life of the community.
 His Highness the Aga Khan is the 49th hereditary Imam, or spiritual leader, of the Shia Ismaili Muslim Community.
 The Ismaili Muslims are a culturally diverse community living in over 25 countries around the world.
 They adhere to a 1,400-year tradition of Shi’a values that are expressed through a commitment to a search for knowledge for the betterment of self and society; embracing pluralism by building bridges of peace and understanding; and generously sharing of one’s time, talents, and material resources to improve the quality of life of the community and those among whom they live.
 For more information, visit the.ismaili.

-You can watch recordings of our past webinars.
-See a webinar you’re interested in?
+This webinar series is completed.
+There are no more LIVE webinars.
+You can watch recordings of the past webinars.
+See one you’re interested in?
 Click “Learn More” and then the “Register” button to get the link!

 How do we create places that are meaningful and inclusive in a community?
 Panelists in this webinar will examine the concept of placemaking and will discuss this question (and others) in the context of Richmond’s “Grand Avenue.”